a-vasilev/ib-resurrected/README.md

 # Interrupt Bar addon for TBC Classic

-This is an updated version of the once popular InterruptBar created by Kollektiv.
-The goal is to have this lightweight addon working for TBC Classic.
+Lightweight cooldown tracking addon for TBC Classic.
+Build ontop of the once popular InterruptBar by Kollektiv.

 ## Maintenance